-- Indoor PE: Badgers and Otters (Thursday pm)
+Outdoor PE: Badgers and Otters (Friday PM)

 The expectation is for children to read their school banded reading book at least three times in a week (preferably more).
 Sharing of the school library book is also encouraged as a reading for pleasure learning opportunity.
 Reading logs will be checked weekly.

 Letter formation packs are available to support handwriting and will be sent home regularly to support the accuracy in letter formation to help children to increase their presentation in writing throughout the year.
 Towards the end of the year, if the

 Key Stage One Assessments: